mozilla/treeherder/docs/ui/installation.rst

     $ yarn build

-Once the build is complete, the minified version of the UI will now be accessible at http://localhost:8000.
+Once the build is complete, the minified version of the UI will now be accessible at http://localhost:8000 (NB: port 8000, unlike above).

 Validating JavaScript
 =====================